> Setting a Bar-Mitzvah in Israel > Additional Locations for a Bar-Mitzvah Ceremony in Jerusalem

 Bar-Mitzvah at the “Shira Hadasha” Synagogue, The German Colony

-“Shira Hadasha” (In Hebrew “New Chanting”) was a Jewish community founded in 2002 in the German Colony of Jerusalem aimed to achieve gender equality in the Ritual in the synagogue.
-Being so, unlike the Orthodox, women also participate in reading the Torah and function as cantors.
+“Shira Hadasha” (In Hebrew “New Chanting”) is a Jewish community founded in 2002 in Jerusalem’s German Colony.
+Being a Non-Orthodox community, the synagogue aimes to achieve gender equality in the its rituals.
+Here, for example, women also participate in reading the Torah and function as cantors.
 This format was adapted by some Jewish communities in Israel as well as Canada, Australia and the US.
-Being So, the egalitarian “Shira Hadasha” synagogue, is an excellent choice for an Bat-Mitzvah event set in Orthodox fashion.
+The egalitarian “Shira Hadasha” synagogue, is an excellent choice for an Bat-Mitzvah event set in Orthodox fashion.

 Bar-Mitzvah at the Haas Promenade